“You’re going to raise WHAT????” Tami sputtered, laughing so hard I thought about getting out the defibrillator.

 - At night, their melodious chuckles soothe you to sleep.

-A chicken, I concluded, is the perfect multipurpose pet.
-A family member that MAKES me money instead of costing it?
-Supplies my breakfast AND does the gardening?
+A chicken, I concluded, is the perfect multipurpose pet: A family member that MAKES me money instead of costing.
+Not only will she supply my breakfast, she also takes care of that hated gardening chore: Weeding.

-I slipped off to sleep that night dreaming of a new life as a backyard chicken rancher.
+I slipped off to sleep that night dreaming of my new life as a backyard chicken rancher.

 Every morning I greet my cheerful biddies, who lovingly nuzzle my hand as I slip under their cozy-warm derrieres, seeking breakfast.
-I choose a few jewel-toned eggs (YES, chickens make colored Easter eggs naturally!), and whip up a perfect cheese souffle for my applauding guests.
+I choose a few jewel-toned eggs (YES, you can get natural colored Easter eggs!), and whip up a perfect cheese souffle for my applauding guests.

 Later, I drowse in the sun as my hens industriously pull weeds, trim the grass, and fertilize the rhodies.
-I grin as my bank account swells from the sale of chicken poo–er, fertilizer and the money I’ve saved on gardeners…
+My bank account swells from the sale of chicken poo–er, fertilizer and what I’ve saved by firing the gardener.

-Next morning, I started designing chicken coops and planning Easter egg hunts.
-I was a bit concerned about the rooster: Like most males, roosters are apparently squawkingly loud and obnoxious.
-I had a feeling that my neighbors might take a dim view of living with a backyard alarm clock set for sunrise.
+I was a bit concerned about the rooster issue: Like most males, roosters can be squawkingly loud and obnoxious.
+I suspected that my neighbors would take a dim view of a next-door alarm clock set for sunrise.
+But my mom grew up on a farm, so I figured she’d have a solution.

-“Beg pardon?” she asked, so I explained about the chickens, the rooster, and the neighbors.
-She sat silent for a moment, then dropped a bombshell (or maybe an eggshell): Hens don’t need a rooster to lay eggs.
+“Beg pardon?” she asked, so I explained about my new venture and the need to keep the rooster quiet.
+After a long silence, she dropped a bombshell (or maybe an eggshell): Hens can lay eggs WITHOUT A ROOSTER.

 Whoa–did you know that?

-I’m a little hazy on the methodology, but it would appear that hens produce eggs with or without actual sex.
-IOW, a rooster is superfluous as far as my breakfast is concerned.
+I’m a little hazy on the methodology, but apparently a hen doesn’t need actual sex to make eggs, so a rooster is superfluous as far as my breakfast is concerned.

 “You are (XX) years old and you STILL don’t know how hens make eggs?”
 Mom, “We should have taken you to the country when you were a little girl.
 You are NOT ready to have chickens.”

-In fact, Mom gave a big thumbs-down on the whole chicken venture and refuted the rosy picture painted by BackyardChickens.com.
+She gave a big thumbs-down on the whole chicken venture, and scoffed at the rosy picture painted by BackyardChickens.com.

-“…noisy, filthy, and they stink to high heaven,” she said emphatically, “They are dumb as dirt, mean as can be, and far too much work, especially when you can get a fryer and a dozen eggs at Winco for about five dollars.
-Raise chickens in your backyard?
+“…noisy, filthy, and they stink to high heaven,” she said emphatically, “They are dumb as dirt, mean as can be, and far too much work.
+You can buy a fryer and a dozen eggs at Winco for five bucks, so raise chickens in your backyard?
 Are you crazy?”

-OK, I’m paraphrasing a bit but she definitely was against the whole project.
+I’m paraphrasing but she definitely was against the whole project.

 On the other hand…Google says that Portland ranks highest in searching on terms such as “backyard chickens,” and “chicken coops,” so how bad could chickens be?
-And farm-fresh eggs, which I love, have about as much in common with grocery store eggs as a Ferrari does to roller skates.
+Farm-fresh eggs, which I love, have about as much in common with grocery store eggs as a Ferrari does to roller skates.
+Maybe Mom was living in the murky past when chickens were primitive.

 Sorry, Mom.
 Clearly, the chicken world has advanced since you were a kid.

-“Sure,” he nodded, “But not all your 25 eggs will hatch.
-You’ll lose a few hatchlings, so you’ll probably wind up with 10 or 12 laying hens.
-Then you’ve got to figure on a few more casualties until you clear out the predators.”
+“Maybe,” he said cautiously, “But not all 25 eggs will hatch.
+You’ll probably wind up with 10 or 12 laying hens.
+Then you’ll lose a few more while you clear out the predators.”

 Predators?